unibuc-cs/rpa-testing/README.md

 # RPA and testing
-RPA testing: test generation for UiPath RPA robots (see TestingToolStable)
+RPA testing: test generation for UiPath RPA robots (see TestingToolStable folder from this repository)

 Steps to configure and run TestingTool - only for Windows operation system: